pascallanger/DIY-Multiprotocol-TX-Module/Lua_scripts/README.md

 Enable text configuration of the HoTT RX and sensors: Vario, GPS, ESC, GAM and EAM.

+Need OpenTX 2.3.9 or above.
 Located on the radio SD card under \SCRIPTS\TOOLS.

 Notes:
 - Menu is used to cycle through the detected sensors.